 Yes, it had to be spinal fluid, but, if dad took a hit to the face, sharp enough to shatter through his scull, those bones shards could easily have penetrated that membrane.
 But then what are the chances that his brain is not hamburgered . . .?
 Oh – no.

 I drew back and tried to disprove this thought.
 Mom, I knew was going to be okay, but I knew at that moment that dad was in trouble.
 And exactly where is the damn doctor?
 There had been no one in either my parent’s rooms except for me.
 Was everyone on a smoke break?

 The doctor came back.
-He was arranging transport for dad.
-He was in trouble and they were transferring him to Memorial hospital in Santa Rosa.
+He was arranging transport for dad to Memorial hospital in Santa Rosa because his needs exceeded what was available here.
 I told the doctor who I was and that I’d be going with my dad then I went back to update mom.

 After a quick ambulance ride, standing near by as the emergency room team worked on dad, x-rays and intravenous fluid bottles were attached – dad was stabilized.
 He wasn’t going to die tonight, but according to his doctor, “This injury to his head might be serious, we need some more tests and time to study his x-rays.
 The injured area of his brain could cause personality changes or memory loss.”